 I tried to get my mom to let go of things, but she wanted to take everything because she wasn’t sure what would look right at the new place.
 When the movers came, we weren’t really ready, but she had to move then, because someone had already bought the house and they wanted to move in right away.

 I was stressed out and losing patience.
-My mom was getting more stubborn about taking everything, because everything had an important memory.
-She wanted to tell me the all the stories and I just wanted her to hurry up and make decisions.
+My mom was getting more stubborn about taking everything, because everything held an important memory.
+She wanted to tell me all the stories and I just wanted her to hurry up and make decisions.